quasilyte/astnorm/README.md

 Basically, instead of stdlib you can use any kind of Go corpus.

+Another code search related tasks that can be simplified by `astnorm` are code similarity evaluation and code duplication detection of any kind.

 ### Static analysis

 Suppose we have `badcode.go` file: